-- 1. The financial statements and notes, as set out on pages 12 to 24, are in accordance with the Australian Charities and Not-for-profits Commission Act 2012 and the Corporations Act 2001 and: - (a) comply with Australian Accounting Standards; and - (b) give a true and fair view of the financial position as at 31 March 2021 and of the performance for the year ended on that date of the entity. - 2.
+- 1. The financial statements and notes, as set out on pages 8 to 24, are in accordance with the Australian Charities and Not-for-profits Commission Act 2012 and: - (a) comply with Australian Accounting Standards; and - (b) give a true and fair view of the financial position as at 31 March 2022 and of the performance for the year ended on that date of the entity. - 2.
 In the directors' opinion, there are reasonable grounds to believe that the entity will be able to pay its debts as and when they become due and payable.